Redefining Fitness: Inference, Information and Phase Transitions in Evolutionary Dynamics: Results

-This equation is similar to what we obtained above, but with population definitions of $r$, $f_{1|1g}, f_{1|0g}$, where the additional $g', g$ labels denote conditional dependence across groups.
-The absence of the label means average across groups.
+This equation is similar to what we obtained above, but with population definitions of $r$, $f_{1|1g}, f_{1|0g}$, where the additional $g', g$ labels denote conditional dependence across groups; the absence of the label means average across groups.
 The interesting possibility is that the agents' behaviors are now different within and across groups in the sense that reciprocity $f_{1g'|1g} < f_{1g|1g}$, and exploitation $f_{1g'|0g} > f_{1g|0g}$, for $g' \neq g$.
-Treating out group interactions as statistically independent leads to
+Treating out group interactions as independent leads to

-This presents an interesting conundrum: The in-group contribution drives cooperation, but the out-group selects for defection.
+This presents an interesting conundrum: The in-group contribution drives cooperation ($p_{g i} \rightarrow 1$), but the out-group selects for defection($p_{g i} \rightarrow 0$).
 In general, the out-group is larger so cooperation may be corrupted by the temptation to exploit out-group members, or simply by the failure to coordinate phenotypes.

-This collapse of cooperation under external pressure can be averted in two ways.
+This collapse of cooperation under external pressure (or temptation) can be averted in two ways.
 First, the agent may cease to interact with out-group members so that $k_{g'\neq g}=0$, but this foregoes fitness benefits from the possible altruism of a large population.
-Fig.\ref{fig:Fig-3}A shows when these benefits promote cooperation, solving $rB>C$ for $k_g/K$ as a function of $p_{\bar g}$.
+Fig.\ref{fig:Fig-3}A shows when cooperation emerges, solving $rB>C$ for $k_g/K$ as a function of $p_{\bar g}$.
 As before, the contours define a boundary, above which more cooperation increases fitness.
-We also plot this solution in Fig\ref{fig:Fig-3}B for $f_{1g|1g}$ and $p_{\bar g}$, which can be compared to Fig.\ref{fig:Fig-2}B when $q=0$.
+We also plot this solution in Fig.~\ref{fig:Fig-3}B for $f_{1g|1g}$ and $p_{\bar g}$, which is comparable to Fig.~\ref{fig:Fig-2}B when $q=0$.